 - Refining methods which include liquation, distillation, electro-refining, zone refining and vapour phase refining.

 - Purification methods which include magnetic separation, froth floatation process and leaching.

 The topic of metallurgy covers 2-3% marks in chemistry paper and these topics require intensive reading and memory to retain the knowledge.

 2. How is copper extracted from low-grade copper ores?

 Copper can be obtained from low-grade copper ores by the process of leaching using acid or bacteria.
-Leaching is a process in which ore is treated with a suitable reagent which dissolves the ore but not the impurities.
+Leaching is a process in which ore is treated with a suitable reagent that dissolves the ore but not the impurities.

 The solution obtained from leaching is then treated with scrap iron or hydrogen gas to get copper.
-Following are the reaction that take place:
+Following are the reaction that takes place: